 - FIELD EXPERIENCE/INTERNSHIP

 Academic advising is a process intended to help students derive as many benefits as possible from their education.
-This occurs when Advisers help students develop and reach academic and career goals.
-While the ultimate responsibility for making personal and educational decisions rests with the student, Advisers assist by helping to identify and assess alternatives and the consequences of decisions.
+This occurs when Advisors help students develop and reach academic and career goals.
+While the ultimate responsibility for making personal and educational decisions rests with the student, Advisors assist by helping to identify and assess alternatives and the consequences of decisions.
 Advising can be much more than selecting courses.
-The more frequently students arrange to meet with their Advisers, the better their needs can be served.
-New students, transfer students, students changing colleges, and continuing general studies students are advised in the Student Services Office, University Hall Room 3000, by college staff Advisers.
+The more frequently students arrange to meet with their Advisors, the better their needs can be served.
+New students, transfer students, students changing colleges, and continuing general studies students are advised in the Student Services Office, University Hall Room 3000, by college staff Advisors.
 They: